bizcontact/bizlearn/JavaConcurrent/README.md

  * executes the function you registered inside the registered future object. com.bizpattern.example.jconcurrent.SampleFuture

  * How to make method generic.
-Passing generic method parameters.
+Passing generic in  method parameters or using inside the method body.
  * In odder to do that you have to define the method header and put the generic in it. com.bizpattern.example.jlang.SampleGenerics